Molx32/websec/README.md

 # Methodology

-## :o: Step 1 - Discover attack surface
+## :o: Step 1 - Discover attack surface & information disclosure
 ### :white_check_mark: Crawl target
 The objective is to have as much information (_i.e._ web pages) as possible on our target.
 1. Go on the _Dashboard_ tab